-It's similar to adobong puti in flavor but not as vinegary.
-The texture is a bit like lechon kawali-just not deep-fried or extra crispy.
+It's similar to adobong puti, but less vinegary.
+The texture is a bit like lechon kawali - just not deep-fried or extra crispy.

 Jump to: